 For psychogenic ED, treating the underlying condition with antidepressant or anti-anxiety medication, or talk therapy may be appropriate.

 Your doctor may prescribe an ED medication to assist too.
 PDE-5 inhibitors are the first-line treatment for erectile dysfunction, even for men in their 30s.

 These include drugs like sildenafil (generic Viagra, or Viagra), tadalafil (Cialis), and vardenafil (Levitra), for example.
 They have varying dosages and timing, but all have been tested rigorously for safety and effectiveness.

 In rare cases, surgery may be recommended for the treatment of ED.

 Struggling with ED at age 30 isn’t all that common, but it’s not unheard of.

 Yes, this is often a condition attributed to old guys, but young men occasionally deal with it too.

-Fortunately, there are solutions available, and because ED can be a warning sign of bigger health problems, getting it solved is crucial.
+While there may be no simple trick to cure ED, there are solutions, and because ED can be a warning sign of bigger health problems, getting it solved is crucial.

 Finding the right solution for your ED treatment first involves chatting with a doctor.
 They can help rule out serious medical conditions and determine if medication is a proper solution for you.